 - Dress and Act Professional.
 Shirt tucked in and socks are picked up.
 Look like you want to be there!

 - Maintain good physical condition so you can keep up with the action.

 - Stay calm when confronted with emotional reactions from players, coaches and parents.

 - Honor accepted game assignments.
 In an emergency, find a replacement.

 - Support good sportsmanship with a kind word to players, coaches and parents of both teams when deserved.

 - Always be fair and impartial, avoiding conflicts of interest.
 Decisions based on personal bias are dishonest and unacceptable.

 For All Referee Communication and Scheduling: Please contact Referee Assignor Barry Finkelstein at email@example.com

-USA League Referee Fee Structure (subject to change without notice), these fees differ to BRSC's recreational program (see below for fee structure):
+2019/2020 USA League Referee Fee Structure (subject to change without notice), these fees differ to BRSC's recreational program (see below for fee structure):

 |Age Group||Center Referee||Assistant Referee||